-This can be done with specialised soft multifocal contact lenses that are worn through the day or with specially designed gas permeable lenses (orthokeratology) which are worn when asleep.
+The treatment involves specialised soft multifocal contact lenses which are worn through the day, or specially designed gas permeable lenses . which are worn when asleep.
 Patients get used to them very quickly and their sleep is rarely affected by them.
-Your optometrist will advise on exact timings for your child’s individual situation.
+We will advise on exact timings for your child’s individual situation.

 The eye does not continue to change shape for your whole life and so by late teens or early adulthood most people will find the myopia naturally stops progressing.
 At this stage spectacles or traditional contact lenses will become appropriate for your child’s visual correction.

 CAN I DO ANYTHING ELSE TO HELP PREVENT MYOPIA PROGRESSION?